(Above: Ahmad Alaadeen plays for Charlie Parker at a 2008 graveside memorial service.)

 “I’ve known for a long time I’m the generation these people want to rebel against,” Shapiro says.
 “I respect the fact that the music says this to the previous generation,” he says, emphatically holding up his middle finger.
 “There is a need to shake up the status quo.”

 But Shapiro’s show doesn’t need Moby and Soundgarden to be effective.
-“Cypress Avenue” is a discovery process – for both Shapiro and for listeners – of influential artists and the impact they’ve had on music.
+“Cyprus Avenue” is a discovery process – for both Shapiro and for listeners – of influential artists and the impact they’ve had on music.

 By showing listeners the roots of music, Shapiro leaves the listener naturally curious of the modern amplification and integration of this process.

-“Cypress Avenue” isn’t a forum for Shapiro to amaze everyone with his knowledge.
+“Cyprus Avenue” isn’t a forum for Shapiro to amaze everyone with his knowledge.
 It’s a platform for him to share his love of music and enlighten listeners who don’t fit commercial radio demographics.

 “We treat our listeners with respect and intelligence and try to produce programming that makes people think as well as entertain,” Nixon says.